Does Health Insurance Cover Rehab?

 Will My Health Insurance Pay for Treatment?
 Find out Here

-Usually yes, because substance abuse is a medical condition.
+The answer is usually yes, because substance abuse is a medical condition.
 As you look into treatment, it’s a good idea to call your insurance carrier and ask if freestanding residential substance abuse treatment is covered.
-Likewise, if you’re shopping for an insurance provider.
-When in doubt, ask questions!
+Likewise, if you’re shopping for an insurance provider, ask questions when in doubt!
 A good insurance policy can really help offset the high cost of rehab and reduce your financial risk.

 If your insurance policy covers substance abuse treatment, find out if your policy will cover both in and out of network.
 This latter question is important to know, especially if you have an HMO.